videosdk-community/ai-app-directory/README.md

 *   **Dupdub:** All-in-one content creation platform. ([Details](https://videosdk.live/ai-apps/dupdub))
 *   *(...add a few more from your recent additions)*

-For the complete and most up-to-date list of new tools, please visit the [New AI Tools section on VideoSDK](https://videosdk.live/ai-apps?sort=new).

 ### Best AI Tools (Our Picks)

 While "best" is subjective and depends on your specific needs, here are a few tools that consistently receive high praise or offer unique, powerful features. *Note: Ratings are indicative and sourced from various platforms.*